HyperspaceMadness/Mega_Bezel/README.md

   - **1 - ShortAxis Integer Scale On** - for the viewport (monitor) in landscape mode this is the vertical axis, If the screen/tube aspect ratio is vertical then integer scale is used for both horizontal and vertical axes
   - **2 - Integer Scale on both axes**

+- **Base Integer Scale Max Height %**
+  - The maximum screen height of the default integer scale when integer scale is on

 - **Integer Scale Multiple Offset**
   - Adjusts the size of the screen by increasing the multiple of the core resolution (on both axes) when using integer scale, to make the screen larger or smaller
 - **Integer Scale Multiple Offset Long Axis**
   - Adds an additional multiple offset but for only the long axis, with a horizontal aspect ratio this is the horizontal axis
-- **Integer Scale Max Height %**
-  - The maximum screen height of the default integer scale when integer scale is on
 - **Vertical Preset (E.G. 4K Vertical)**
   - Turn on if this is a vertical monitor preset, E.G. if your physical monitor is turned vertical
 - **Non-Integer Scale %**